Where to stay on the Big Island of Hawaii in 2023

 Because the climate is such an influential factor on the island, locals use other terms to indicate the coasts (no Hawaiian words but specific English terms).
 The east side of the island is called the windward side, because that’s the side where the wind comes, while the west coast is called the leeward side.
 So, where you decide to stay on the Big Island will largely determine what to pack for your vacation.

-But if you don’t have the luxury of time, then you’ll have to choose the best area to stay on Big Island on your interests and travel plans.
+But if you don’t have the luxury of time, then you’ll have to choose the best area to stay on the Big Island on your interests and travel plans.
 So, which side of the Big Island is best to stay?
 Let’s find out.

-The windward coast is the lush side of Hawaii with waterfalls, rainforests, tropical flowers and a true Hawaiian feel.
+The windward coast is the lush side of Hawaii with waterfalls, rainforests, tropical flowers, and a true Hawaiian feel.
 Don’t expect sandy beaches on this part of the main island of Hawaii since the coastline is formed by black lava rocks.
 That’s one of the reasons why you won’t find any beach resorts here.
 Hilo is the main town on the east side of the island and a great base to explore the Hamakua coast.

 Black lava rock instead of sandy beach on the windward side, an important consideration when researching where to stay on Big Island Hawaii

 The windward side is known to be pretty rainy, especially from November to March.
 How else could the Hilo area be so lush and tropical?
 But chances are that you’ll be able to escape any shower by just driving a few miles further because the weather is pretty localized.
-When we where there in April, we hardly had any rain.
+When we were there in April, we hardly had any rain.

 Best things to do in Hilo

 Hilo’s tropical nature is incredibly versatile.
-You’ll find black lava rock beaches, colorful flowers and lush landscapes.
-Chase waterfalls at Rainbow Falls in Wailuku River State Park, visit the Pacific Tsunami Museum, enjoy a picnic at Liliuokalani Gardens, swim with turtles at Carlsmith beach park, visit the Lyman Museum and Mission House, eat your heart out at a macadamia nut farm, admire the Hamakua coast, visit the farmers market, visit the Kaumana caves or a tropical garden.
+You’ll find black lava rock beaches, colorful flowers, and lush landscapes.
+Chase waterfalls at Rainbow Falls in Wailuku River State Park, visit the Pacific Tsunami Museum, enjoy a picnic at Liliuokalani Gardens, swim with turtles at Carlsmith Beach Park, visit the Lyman Museum and Mission House, eat your heart out at a macadamia nut farm, admire the Hamakua coast, visit the farmers market, visit the Kaumana caves or a tropical garden.

 Akaka Falls State Park on Big Island's windward side a region known for its waterfalls